AnTriEx and ViTriEx

 What do you need to use ViTriEx?

 ViTriEx uses freely accessible software, with no need for licences or to download specific software.
 The tool is freely available to use for anyone who is interested.
-The only resources needed to conduct a simulation with ViTriEx are ordinary computers, internet access, and teachers with disaster medicine skill set.
+The only resources needed to conduct a simulation with ViTriEx are ordinary computers, internet access, and instructors with skills and knowledge of disaster medicine.

 Contact us to learn more about AnTriEx and ViTriEx